Heading to Port? The 10 Must-Have Things to Bring With You

 We like to use a lightweight backpack like this one.
 It makes it easy to carry everything without taking up a lot of space.

-Maybe it’s a big purse — or we suggest a lightweight backpack — but no matter what you bring, packing for port all starts with a bag large enough to carry everything you need.
+Maybe it’s a big beach bah — or we suggest a lightweight backpack — but no matter what you bring, packing for port all starts with a bag large enough to carry everything you need.
 The key is to find a bag that’s large enough to carry everything, but not so large that it’s a hassle to carry.

 We like bags that are made of lightweight material.
 These bags can fold down to take up almost no room in your luggage but open up to carry a ton.
 Even better, they quickly dry if they happen to get wet and they don’t weigh a lot, making your sweat in the warm sun.